enthought/edge-examples/streamlit-app-example/README.md

 ## Local Development

 For development purposes, you may run this application outside of a JupyterHub using file watch modes for automatic reloading.
-To start the application and watch backend changes:
+To start the application and watch changes:

 ```commandline
     python -m ci watch